 Fendi have dedicated the first floor of this historical monument as an exhibition space, in order to honor the house’s own heritage and open up possibilities to discover future artistic talent.

-On the Palazzo della Civiltà Italiana’s façade is inscribed: "A nation of poets, of artists, of heroes, of saints, of thinkers, of scientists, of navigators, of travelers".
+On the Palazzo della Civiltà Italiana’s façade is inscribed: "A nation of poets, of artists, of heroes, of saints, of thinkers, of scientists, of navigators, of travellers".

 Crossing Condotti Rome is a style colony of luxury suites, lavish apartments and designer penthouse living created within 18th-century palazzo townhouse, which poignantly resides behind the Piazza di Spagna and namesake, Via Condotti, in the heart of Rome’s historic Tridente district.